iver56/audiomentations/README.md

 * Added `BandStopFilter`
 * Added the `ButterworthFilter` class for Butterworth-based filters.
 ### Changed
 * Changed `BandPassFilter`, `LowPassFilter`, `HighPassFilter`, `BandStopFilter` to use scipy's butterworth filters.
 They Inherit the `ButterworthFilter` class.
-Now they support multichannel, parametrized roll-off, and they're almost 60 times faster than before.
+Now they support multichannel, parametrized roll-off, zero-phase filtering, and they're almost 60 times faster than before.

 ## v0.20.0 (2021-11-18)